Shadow Visitor (“I haunt” Series)

 She spent her daytime with an ear to the courtyard’s gate and the other to our mutual front door.
 In her head, she sure kept a log of entries and outs—ours, our guests’, the postman’s, the milk guy’s.

 Her nighttime MO stayed foggy, though.
-With her stern husband snoring beside, I imaged Lady Penesh a crazed statue, her hearing and smell sensors sharpened to unworldly extremes.
+With her stern husband snoring beside, I imaged Lady Penesh a crazed statue.
+Her hearing and smell sensors sharpened to unworldly extremes.

 His scarce words, reserved for necessities, ruffled the tightness of his plump lips.
 Rather than addressing neighbors, he mumbled to spiders and ants crawling on calcareous moldings.
-Understandable since the communists turned his palace into an assortment of squats and crammed the lawful owner in the most miserable one.
-Paying rent to your plunderers hurt.

-While Mrs. Penesh adjusted to a tenant’s shameful condition, the magnate’s fancy never relinquished his status.
-The gap between bygone brilliancy and squalid mundanity shortened his daytimes and lengthened his dreams.
-When I happened in the entryway after eight, Mr. Penesh’s venerable, thundering snores reached my eardrums.
+While Mrs. Penesh adjusted to a tenant’s condition, the magnate never relinquished his status.
+The gap between bygone brilliancy and squalid mundanity shortened his daytimes.
+And lengthened his dreams.

 Kerchiefed shadow